 Editor’s note:This series is created from a talk given by Wang Yi, a pastor and a leading voice in the house church in China.
 Wang Yi addressed a group of fellow pastors and church members, challenging them to view the gospel as the coming of the kingdom of God on earth, not just a means of individual salvation.
 This address was given at a 2014 conference in Hong Kong.
-Read last week’s post here and check back in the coming weeks for the rest of the series!
+Read Part 1 and Part 2.

 In Kunming’s terrorist attack [a 2014 terrorist attack blamed on Uighur separatists, members of an oppressed Muslim minority group], we see how the conflict and hatred between a Rome-like empire and the barbarians it conquers make a city totter.
 At 4 p.m. on March 14th, , there was a collective panic on Chunxi Road in Chengdu.
 Hundreds of people ran wildly in the streets, because a rumor had spread saying someone was killed.
 Perhaps someone saw a few people who looked like they came from Xinjiang [the province home to most Uighur peoples].
 This panic showed us a defeated city and a divided people.
 In the past few decades in China, every day we hear news of defeated cities and divided peoples.
 But every day we preach the gospel of the Lord Jesus Christ in those defeated cities.
 We hear that one more city has been gathered up and taken in by the Lord himself.